Nathaniel Fillmore: Move to New York

 According to biographers of Millard Fillmore, "The Fillmore brothers moved their two families to their new homeland nestled deep within a timber-laden forest.
 Location was not their greatest problem.
 Nor was the dense clay they unearthed once the land was cleared.
 Their greatest setback came with the realization that faulty surveying coupled with corrupt local government officials had left them with virtually nothing."
 The Fillmore brothers lost their land because of defective titles.
 Duped, tired, and poor, Nathaniel eventually became a tenant farmer while occasionally teaching school, working the soil for landlords and taking their charity when necessary to survive.

 Over time, Nathaniel Fillmore's fortunes changed; he became prominent enough while living in Niles, New York that he served as a justice of the peace for eleven years.
 He eventually purchased a farm in East Aurora, New York which he developed into a productive enterprise, and on which he continued to be active until well into his old age.
 While living in Niles, Fillmore followed his wife's advice to secure a clerk’s position for their son Millard in the law office of their landlord, Judge Walter Wood.
 Though Millard did not complete the clerkship, it set him on the eventual path to a successful legal and political career that carried him to the presidency.

 Later life

 Millard Fillmore assumed the presidency in 1850, and Nathaniel visited him at the White House in 1851.
 President Fillmore and his wife anticipated this visit more than any other, and were concerned that some circumstance requiring Fillmore's attention might prevent it.
-The other guests at the formal reception Nathaniel Fillmore attended expected to see someone elderly and infirm, given that Millard Fillmore was then 51 years old.
+The other guests at the formal reception for Nathaniel Fillmore attended expected to see someone elderly and infirm, given that Millard Fillmore was then 51 years old.
 They were surprised to meet a man, then approaching 80, who noticeably resembled Millard Fillmore, and was in such good health that he did not appear old enough to be the president's father.
 Questioned by a guest who wanted to know how to raise a son to become president, Nathaniel Fillmore alluded to his one-time poverty by replying "Cradle him in a sap trough."